La mia piccola famiglia italiana

 Imagine, if you will, a single mythical seed that contains everything it needs to grow — sunlight, shade, water, nutrients, soil, and pollination.
 It would be a miraculous, self-contained, self-pruning, self-caring, fruit-bearing wonder to behold.

 One of the fallacies that individualism promotes with such great success is, like the mythical seed, the idea that humans are self contained — that everything we need to change is already within us.
-The great ruse of the modern time is: if we want to be different, have a different life all we need to do is to assert ourselves; that we can be anything we want.
+The great ruse of the modern time is: if we want to be different, have a different life, then all we need to do is to assert ourselves.
+And with that individual effort, we can be anything we want.
 I was told this as young as can remember.
 We all were.

-I am reminded of a gardening.
-The capacity to grow and become something doesn’t come from within the seeds.
+I am reminded of gardening.
+The capacity to grow and flourish doesn’t come from within the seeds.
 Seeds needs the right conditions.
 Sunshine, water, shade, nutrients, the right soil type, everything must be right for the seeds to germinate, to put down roots and grow.

 Yet when it comes to humans we strangely believe this growth capacity comes solely from within.